-From answers it is obvious that majority of seafarers shows high levels of confidence about the transition to shore jobs, if provided with familiarisation training.
-Contrary to this, the majority clearly expressed noticeable reluctance to accept a job for which additional training and education is not provided.
+From the answers, it is evident that most seafarers show high levels of confidence about the transition to shore jobs if provided with familiarisation training.
+Contrary to this, the majority expressed reluctance to accept a job for which additional training and education are not provided.